Skip to main content

-How to Build a Holiday Policy
+How to Set Up a Holiday Policy

 Creating a holiday policy allows you to set all your holidays on autopilot so that the system knows when and how to allocate holiday time.

-Written by Jeffrey Mo
+Written by Gina Schrandt

-Updated over a week ago
+Updated over 2 weeks ago

 There are a variety of ways to add holiday and vacation time for your employees, but creating a holiday policy allows you to set all your holidays on autopilot so that the system knows when and how to allocate holiday time to your staff.